 (b) The pressure of the gas is increased by increasing the temperature at constant volume.

 (c) The average speed of the molecules is increased by a factor of 2.

 What is the ratio of the average kinetic energy of a SO2 molecule to that of an O2 molecule in a mixture of two gases?
 What is the ratio of the root mean square speeds, urms, of the two gases?

 A 1-L sample of CO initially at STP is heated to 546 K, and its volume is increased to 2 L.

-(a) What effect do these changes have on the number of collisions of the molecules of the gas per unit area of the container wall?
+(a) What effect do these changes have on the pressure exerted by the gas?

 (b) What is the effect on the average kinetic energy of the molecules?